jeropaul/printrbot_simple/README.md

 Currently still using the original UBIS 13 ceramic.
 Ubis 13s has been ordered and will be installed

+New fan for the hotend has been installed see [Installing automatic hotend](https://github.com/jeropaul/printrbot_simple/issues/1) for details

 useful links:
 - Installing an automatic fan
   - https://www.jdwallace.com/post/printrbot-fan